PreethaMurugan17/Banyan/README.md

-## Welcome to GitHub Pages
+## Welcome to The Banyan Infotech

-You can use the [editor on GitHub](https://github.com/PreethaMurugan17/Banyan/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+We are a [web development company in coimbatore](https://www.banyaninfotech.com/web-development-company-in-coimbatore/) offering web and [mobile app development services] (https://www.banyaninfotech.com/mobile-app-development-company-in-coimbatore/).
+We are expert in developing [ERP Solutions] (https://www.banyaninfotech.com/services/erp-development-company-in-coimbatore/) for manufacturing indusrty and FMCG industry.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.